LukasW01/PostgreSQL-BRM/README.md

         networks:
         - db
         volumes:
-        - ./env.yaml:/ruby/env.yaml:Z
+        - ./env.yaml:/ruby/env.yaml:ro
         - ./backup/:/ruby/lib/backup:Z
         - ./log/:/ruby/lib/log:Z
         environment:
         - TZ=Europe/Zurich # default
-        - SCHEDULE=0 0 * * * # default (no @daily like expression supported)
+        - SCHEDULE=0 0 * * * # default ('@daily' expression are not supported)
         labels:
         - io.containers.autoupdate=registry

 networks:
   db:
-    external: true
 ```

 ## Configuration

-Create an `env.yaml` file and populate it with the required environment variables.
-You can use the [env.example.yaml](https://gitlab.com/LukasW01/postgresql-brm/-/blob/main/env.example.yaml) as a template.
+Create an `env.yaml' file and fill it with the required environment variables.
+You can use [env.example.yaml](https://gitlab.com/LukasW01/postgresql-brm/-/blob/main/env.example.yaml) as a template.

 If an `env.yaml` file is not present, the PostgreSQL BRM will raise an error and exit.
-This configuration file is mandatory for running the PostgreSQL BRM and is validated during the initialization of various modules.
+This configuration file is mandatory for running the PostgreSQL BRM and is validated during the initialisation of various modules.

 The only required environment variable is `postgres`.
 Other environment variables are optional and can be omitted.